thecodrr/vspeech/README.md

 #### 1. `enable_decoder_with_lm(lm_path, trie_path, lm_weight, valid_word_count_weight)`

-This **must** be called **before any other other method**.
-Basically it loads the Language Model and enables the decoder to use it.
+Load the Language Model and enable the decoder to use it.
 Read the method comments to know what each `param` does.

 #### 2. `get_model_sample_rate()`